BrilliantGrant/Password-Locker/ReadMe.md

 * From the terminal navigate to the cloned project folder.
 * Run python3.6 run.py code in the terminal to launch.

+  Run python3.6 credentials_test.py for credential class tests.
+  Run python3.6 test_user.py for user class tests.

 ## Technologies Used
 The technologies used to design this password locker is

+##Usage

+Once you launch, You can either create a new user, or login or exit the application.
+If you choose to login(lg), use: testuser as username and PassWord If you choose to create a new account, use cu as the code and follow the prompts.
+Once logged in, you can:
+     * View Your saved credentials.
+     * Add new credentials.
+     * Remove credentials.
+     * Search credentials.
+     * Log Out.

 ## Known Bugs
 There are no known bugs.